 Instead of grabbing your large vacuum for occasional messes or even whole-home cleanups, tell your robot vacuum to do it.
 Automation is vital in keeping your home clean with minimal work on your part.

 Here’s what you need to know about robot vacuums and which you should buy.

 How do robot vacuums work?

 The design of most robot vacuums consists of one or two spinning brushes and a rolling brush or two.
-These work in conjunction to bring large and small debris inwards to the center where the vacuum aspect of the gadget uses suction to collect the mess.
+These work in conjunction to bring large and small debris inwards to the center where the vacuum mechanism sucks it up into the waste bin of the device.

 Dirt, fur, food, hair, and everything else the vacuum collects gets stored in a removable section.
 Once this is filled, the owner will typically have to remove the tray and dump everything into the trash.